+[Insert Table 3 here]

+[Insert Table 4 here]

-Consistent with prior researches, a negative correlation between institutional holding and the volatility of stock returns was found.
-Other controls, such as firm size (Sizei) and state dummy (Statei) are also found to be significant predictors of stock return volatility.
-In general, it was found that Larger firms and state-owned firm tend to exhibit lower volatility.
-The results, support Sias (1996)’s finding that firm size is negatively correlated to volatility, and are also consistent with Che (2018)’s conjecture that governments are generally passive investors: the state enterprises have lower volatility than corporations.
+Consistent with prior research, a negative correlation between institutional holding and the volatility of stock returns was found.
+Other controls, such as firm size (Sizei) and the state dummy variable (Statei) were also found to be significant predictors of stock return volatility.
+In general, larger firms and state-owned firms tend to exhibit lower volatility.
+The results support Sias’s (1996) finding that firm size is negatively correlated to volatility, and are also consistent with Che’s (2018) conclusion that governments are generally passive investors: all else being equal, state enterprises have lower volatility than corporations.

-The main variable in question, the coefficient of Holdingi, are found to be negative and statistically significant at 5% for all periods studied (20-days, 40-days and 60-days windows).
-In general, the results are interpretable in favor of Foucault, et.al (2011) and Boone and White (2015) that institutional holding and the volatility of stock returns are negatively corelated and outline the importance of institutional investors in maintaining the stability in emerging stock markets.
-Therefore, the implication for this research is particularly important for market regulators who seek to promote stability as well as IPO investors who seek to minimize risks.
-The analysis of the relationship between underpricing and institutional ownership (results from Table 4) reveal that institutional holding and underpricing are negatively corelated.
-The results, are found to be statistically significant at 1%, are consistent with Chen, Jegadeesh & Wermers 2000 who document that firms with high institutional ownership fail to deliver higher returns.
+The main variable in question, the coefficient of Holdingi, was found to be negative and statistically significant at 5% for all periods studied (20-day, 40-day and 60-day windows).
+In general, the results support Foucault et al. (2011) and Boone and White (2015) in that institutional holding and volatility of stock returns are negatively correlated, which highlights the importance of institutional investors in maintaining stability in emerging stock markets.
+Therefore, the implications of this research are particularly important for market regulators who aim to promote stability, as well as for IPO investors who seek to minimize risks.
+The analysis of the relationship between underpricing and institutional ownership (results presented in Table 4) reveals that institutional holding and underpricing are negatively correlated.
+These results, statistically significant at 1%, are consistent with Chen et al., 2000) who document that firms with high institutional ownership fail to deliver higher returns.

-There could be several potential explanations for the impact of institutional investors on stock return and on stock return volatility documented.
-As (institutional) investors affect stock prices mainly through trading which is derived from information, the analysis focus on institutional investors’ information.
-In the context of trading information, the results are interpretable in favor of Boone and White (2015), who theorized that that higher institutional ownership (Holdingi) is associated with higher information production (in terms of greater management disclosure, analyst following, and liquidity), resulting in lower uncertainty of stock returns (Voli).
-However, the true reason behind this relationship is a matter of ongoing debates and is identified as one of the possible areas for future research.
+Several potential explanations have been given for the impact of institutional investors on stock return and stock return volatility.
+As (institutional) investors affect stock prices mainly through trading, which is derived from information, this analysis focuses on institutional investors’ information.
+In the context of trading information, the results are in line with Boone and White (2015), who theorize that higher institutional ownership (Holdingi) is associated with higher information production (in terms of greater management disclosure, analyst following, and liquidity), resulting in lower uncertainty of stock returns (Voli)[8].
+However, the true explanation for this relationship is a matter of ongoing debate and identified as one of the suggested areas for future research.

-Robustness Check
+5. Robustness check

 Model with the discarded variable, Price

-For robustness, the models are estimated with Pricei included as another control variable to ensure that by excluding the variable does not affect the results [Since Cheung and Ng (1992) and Brant et al. (2010) document that price and volatility are corelated].
+For robustness, the models are estimated with Pricei included as another control variable to ensure that exclusion of the variable does not affect the results, since Cheung and Ng (1992) and Brant et al. (2010) document that price and volatility are correlated.
 The results are presented in Table 5 and Table 6.
-All statistics reported are corrected for potential heterogeneity using White (1980)’s methodology.
+All statistics reported were corrected for potential heterogeneity using White’s (1980) methodology.

-Table 5: Volatilities vs. Institutional holdings (include Pricei)